-To ensure that it happens, companies should properly define the controls to ensure that all purchases are captured in one single system.
+To ensure that it happens, companies should adequately define the controls to ensure that all purchases are captured in one single system.

-In the section above we talked about different controls from a SOX perspective.
+In the section above, we talked about different controls from a SOX perspective.
 In this section, we will cover the benefits of automated controls.
-Automation of the controls and automated testing of those controls reduces the overall cost of the internal audit.
+Automation of the controls and automated testing of those controls reduce the overall cost of the internal audit.

 As the organization scales, the control scales with them.
-Whether you go from 100 employees to 10,000, the system automatically ensures that the control requirements are met.
+Whether you grow from 100 employees to 10,000, the system automatically meets the control requirements.

-As you can see above the cost of compliance increases year over year and that has been consistent across the years.
-For example in 2018, the 2nd year cost of compliance is more than double the cost of compliance in the first year.
+As you can see above, the cost of compliance increases year over year, which has been consistent across the years.
+For example, in 2018, the 2nd year cost of compliance was more than double the cost of compliance in the first year.

-1. As companies increase the maturity of their controls, they spend more time auditing those controls and hence higher cost.
+1. As companies increase the maturity of their controls, they spend more time auditing those controls and hence higher costs.

-2. There could be more controls added in year 2 because of which the cost goes up.
+2. Finance could add more controls in year two because of which the cost goes up.

-Now not all the cost above is the cost due to purchasing controls but purchasing controls drives most of the other controls.
-For example, if the purchasing system has a way to accurately allocate cost across different cost centers then you can be assured that the financial systems have the correct information.
+Not all the cost above is due to purchasing controls, but purchasing controls drive most of the other controls.
+For example, if the purchasing system can accurately allocate the cost across different cost centers, you can be assured that the financial systems have the correct information.

 Let review each step in the purchasing process

-The first step is to assess that the vendors are properly authorized to be set up in your accounting system.
-The goal is to list the current process as is, questions to ask are as following
+The first step is to assess that the vendors are approved before entering the accounting system.
+The goal is to list the current process as is.

 1. Who in the company has access to set up a new vendor?